 To run your pipeline using this extension, install the extension to your Azure® DevOps organization.
 To install the extension, click the Get it free button at the top of this page.
 You can use the extension with self-hosted or Microsoft®-hosted agents:

-To use a self-hosted agent, you must set up a computer with MATLAB as your self-hosted agent and register the agent with Azure Pipelines.
-The agent uses the topmost MATLAB version on the system path to execute your pipeline.
+- To use a self-hosted agent, you must set up a computer with MATLAB as your self-hosted agent and register the agent with Azure Pipelines.
+The agent uses the topmost MATLAB release on the system path to execute your pipeline.

-To use a Microsoft-hosted agent, you must include a task in your pipeline to install MATLAB on the agent.
-Currently, this task is available only for public projects.
-It does not install transformation products, such as MATLAB Coder™ and MATLAB Compiler™.
+- To use a Microsoft-hosted agent, you must include the Install MATLAB task in your pipeline to install your preferred MATLAB release on the agent.

 When you author your pipeline in a file named azure-pipelines.yml